PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit gives NCHW Concat/Transpose/(Transpose)Conv axis repair one semantic owner in `passes/concat_transpose_conv_layout.py`.
-One read-only `ModelIRGraphIndex` validates the ordered/exclusive Concat, optional pre-passthrough, exact Transpose, optional post-prefix, and Conv/TransposeConv chain.
-Concat options and every affected shape/signature record are planned before mutation.
-Direct, quantized-prefix, passthrough, and TransposeConv behavior, filter/channel equations, ModelIR, statistics, and final reconciliation retain former behavior.
-Public/fan-out/duplicate adapters, invalid input metadata, produced permutation/filter constants, malformed or runtime filters, and failed planning are complete no-ops.
+The latest implementation unit gives mixed singleton NCHW-input repair for an NHWC Concat one semantic owner in `passes/mixed_singleton_concat_layout.py`.
+One `ModelIRGraphIndex` enumerates all Concat candidates, and complete adapter/name/shape/quantization plans are built before insertion.
+Valid static behavior, ModelIR, lineage, names, statistics, and final reconciliation retain former behavior.
+One dynamic batch or spatial dimension is now preserved with a runtime-inferable `-1`;
+contracts needing multiple inferred dimensions remain unchanged.
+Output- channel or dtype mismatches, duplicate/later/unresolved producers, inconsistent signatures, and failed late quantization clones are complete no-ops.
+Repeated uses of one NCHW source share one adapter rather than producing an invalid duplicate-output pair.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.